Horlarwumhe/glass/README.md

-Glass is mini WSGI routing library for building web applications.
+Glass is a mini WSGI routing library for building web applications.
 It comes with bultin template engine.
 It is micro-framework because it comes with limited tools for web development.
 But it is extensible.

 Glass  comes with builtin development server.